The Judiciary

 Administrative independence

-Several institutions have been established to support judicial independence: these include the Canadian Judicial Council, the Commissioner for Federal Judicial Affairs, the National Judicial Institute and the Courts Administration Service.
+Several institutions have been established to support judicial independence: these include the Canadian Judicial Council, the Office of the Commissioner for Federal Judicial Affairs, the National Judicial Institute and the Courts Administration Service.
 They help keep the government and the judiciary separate in areas like discipline, pay and benefits, and continuing education for judges.

 How are judges appointed?

-All federally appointed judges are appointed by the Governor in Council.
-This consists of the Governor General acting on the advice of the Prime Minister for judges of the Supreme Court of Canada and chief and associate chief justices in the provinces; and on the advice of the Minister of Justice for all other superior court judges.
+The federal government appoints judges to the federal courts, the superior courts of the provinces and territories, and the Supreme Court of Canada.
+All federally appointed judges are appointed by the Governor General or the Governor in Council.
+Appointments are made on the advice of the Prime Minister for judges of the Supreme Court of Canada and chief and associate chief justices of provincial and territorial superior courts; and on the advice of the Minister of Justice for all other superior court judges.

 What training do judges receive?

 In general, most judges have spent years in courtrooms or in the practice of law, and have extensive knowledge of court processes and the role of the judge.
 Once they are appointed, they can refine that knowledge by enrolling in educational programs at both the provincial/territorial and federal levels on all aspects of judging, as well as specific substantive areas of the law.
 The National Judicial Institute delivers programs for all federal, provincial, and territorial judges.
-The Institute is funded by each level of government, and regularly offers courses for new judges.
+The Institute is funded by each level of government and regularly offers courses for new judges.

 Judicial conduct